-Many universities are introducing programmes taught in English to attract more international students.
+Many universities are introducing programs taught in English to attract more international students.
 To be eligible, you’ll usually need to complete at least 12 years of education in your home country.

 - You cannot be a Japanese citizen or dual citizen.

-- Students must have at least 12 years of education outside of Japan by the time the course starts, and/or possess GCE A-Level, German Abitur, International Baccalaureate, or Baccalaureate qualifications.
+- You must have at least 12 years of education outside of Japan by the time the course starts, and/or hold GCE A-Level, German Abitur, International Baccalaureate, or Baccalaureate qualifications.